1946 Duke Blue Devils football team

 The 1946 Duke Blue Devils football team was an American football team that represented Duke University as a member of the Southern Conference (SoCon) during the 1946 college football season.
 In their 12th season under head coach Wallace Wade, the Blue Devils compiled a 4–5 record (3–2 against SoCon opponents) and outscored all opponent by a total of 134 to 86.

 Duke led the SoCon with three players chosen as first-team picks on the 1946 All-Southern Conference football team: end Kelly Mote; tackle Al DeRogatis; and guard Bill Milner.
-DeRogatis was late inducted into the College Football Hall of Fame.
+DeRogatis was later inducted into the College Football Hall of Fame.

+Duke was ranked at No. 20 in the final Litkenhous Difference by Score System rankings for 1946.